miguelraz/staged-sg-filter/README.md

 This code is based on another code I adapted in Julia with much help from others, see [StagedFilters.jl](https://github.com/miguelraz/StagedFilters.jl).

-NB.
+## Example

+## Benchmarks

+## Notes

 It's called "staged" because the computation is done in "stages", which allows the compiler to optimize the code a lot more - namely, the use of const generics in Rust provide more opportunities for profitable loop unrolling and proper SIMD lane-width usage.

+Decent efforts have been made to ensure

+* auto-vectorization fires off with the help of `cargo-remark`
+* as much computation is pushed to compile time
+* the hot path is allocation and panic-free

 ## TODO